EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/data_structures.md

 ## data_intermediate

+This directory contains staging data - either tidied raw data or processed files.
+The output files, produced in Stage 4, will use generated data that is stored in here.
 This directory is ignored by git and will not be tracked.
 To populate it, you will need to clone the repo and execute the module.
 The files in this module, depending on the stage, are either tidied raw data or tables used for other modules.

-The structure of this has not yet been properly defined.
-It should most likely follow the same stages as the scripts ie
+The structure for this directory has not yet been defined.
+In future development work, as more data and methods are added to the module, this will be revisited.

-0) settings
-1) raw_data
-2) base year
-3) scenarios

-and within these stages, be broken further down by subject area as needed (eg `residential_demand` etc)

-NOTE: these stages are not currently structured as above and need a bit of tidying.

 ## output